Pokémon Pokopia

-Pokémon Pokopia is an upcoming life simulation game developed by Koei Tecmo's Omega Force and published by Nintendo and The Pokémon Company for the Nintendo Switch 2.
+is a social simulation game co-developed by Game Freak and Koei Tecmo's Omega Force and published by Nintendo and The Pokémon Company for the Nintendo Switch 2.
 It is a spin-off of the main Pokémon series.
+Pokémon Pokopia stars a Ditto that uses its ability to transform to imitate a human, using this ability to help cultivate the post-apocalyptic world around it and assist other Pokémon it finds along the way.